CenterForOpenScience/OSFDocs/docs/add-ons/add-ons_index.rst

 File names from the indicated Dataset are shown in the file tree on the OSF.
 By default, the draft Dataset is shown.

 Selecting the Dataverse add-on in the file tree shows a dropdown in the toolbar titled "Version:" From the dropdown, the user can select the published Dataset or the draft Dataset.
 Changing the selection will show the appropriate Dataset.
-If the published version is selected, but there is no published version, the OSF will show an error in the line for the add-on:

-    Dataverse: OSF couldn't load [Retry]

-The dropdown is no longer available in the toolbar, requiring the user to refresh the page to see their draft files.
+User will only see the options relevant to the dataset (if there is no draft version, only "published" will display, and vice versa).

 When the add-on is selected and the Dataverse and Dataset have not been published, a "Publish" button is shown in the toolbar.
 Clicking opens a modal::